Raptors trade OG Anunoby to Knicks for RJ Barrett, 2nd-rounder

 Main Page

-Raptors trade OG Anunoby to Knicks for RJ Barrett, Immanual Quickley, and a 2024 2nd-rounder
+Raptors trade OG Anunoby to Knicks for RJ Barrett, Immanuel Quickley, and a 2024 2nd-rounder

 The Knicks have been targeting Anunoby for a trade since the offseason, and the Eastern Conference contender is expected to re-sign him as a free agent this summer, per ESPN’s Adrian Wojnarowski.